cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 For example, watermelon, cucumber and shrimp are some of my favorite foods, and I will not stop eating those.
 If anything, I think watermelon and cucumber can be helpful for my digestion.

+I recieved an e-mail saying that my **Psomagen** were ready on 11/2/2021.
+However, I could **not** sign in to access my report.
+I think this was an issue with the set of links that were available, although I could briefly see information about "*Kean Health*" (although I did not sign up, based upon past experiences for Psomagen).

 ## Other Notes

 **1)** There is no liquid in the Psomagen stool collection tubes, so I don't believe there is anything to stop or reduce bacterial growth post-collection.